tydanny/foodwheel/README.md

 ## Endpoints

-### /cuisine
+### /cuisines

-- `GET` - Get a randomly determined style of food from the default list, returned as JSON
+- `GET` - Get the list of all cuisines and their dishes
 - `POST` - Add a new cuisine or style of food from request data sent as JSON

+### /cuisines/:Name

+- `GET` - Get a cuisine by its Name, returning its dishes as JSON

+### /spin

+- `GET` - Get a randomly determined style of food, returned as JSON

+> **Note:** For now cuisines are stored in memory for simplicity.
+A better design would be to use a database.